sharetribe/flex-sdk-js/docs/authentication.md

 Logs in the user and returns a Promise.

 The session information will be saved to the SDK instance when the Promise is resolved.
-Subsequest requests will be made as the logged in user.
+Subsequent requests will be made as the logged in user.

 ## Logout